fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We define a freely generated `Free` for `Machines` by creating a GADT with a
+We define a freely generated `Free` for `Machines` by creating an ADT with a
 data type for each element of the algebra.
 Each data type has the same input
 parameters as its corresponding element, is parameterised over the return type,
 and has the same name: